Dark history hangs over tycoon's plan for Balkan mega-mall

 The cluster of warehouses that formed the camp known as Topovske Supe still stands; rubbish litters the floors and graffiti scars the walls.

 A small plaque is all that marks the location's dark history.
-It was screwed to a crumbling brick wall in 2006, when most of the land had already been sold for 27 million euros (22 million pounds) to a retail tycoon who plans to spend 160 million to turn it into the biggest shopping mall in the Balkans.
+It was screwed to a crumbling brick wall in 2006, when most of the land had already been sold for 27 million euros ($35 million) to a retail tycoon who plans to spend 160 million to turn it into the biggest shopping mall in the Balkans.

-Rajner and a small group of historians and activists say the destruction of Topovske Supe is emblematic of how far Serbia still has to go in recognising the Holocaust on its soil.
+Rajner and a small group of historians and activists say the destruction of Topovske Supe is emblematic of how far Serbia still has to go in recognizing the Holocaust on its soil.

 "I don't know why the state shows this kind of disrespect to things which should not be forgotten," said 79-year-old Rajner.